Orange-OpenSource/casskop/website/docs/5_operations/3_multi_casskop.md

 ---
-id: 1_cassandra_cluster
+id: 3_multi_casskop
-title: Cassandra Cluster
+title: Multi-CassKop
-sidebar_label: Cassandra Cluster
+sidebar_label: Multi-CassKop
 ---

 Here is describes how perform some operations based on the MultiCasskop Operator.